profsmucker/ta-works/taworks/README.md

 11. [Assign Number of TAs](https://team4.uwaterloo.ca/taform/number_tas.html)
     * verify that the courses displayed are all courses that are in the database
     * verify that the courses are sorted by 'course_id' and then 'section'
-    * verify that the number of tas that are displayed are the same as what is stored in the database
+    * verify that the number of TAs that are displayed are the same as what is stored in the database
-    * change the number of tas and submit - verify that the number was saved to the database
+    * change the number of TAs and submit - verify that the number was saved to the database
     * verify receiving a response message for submit
     * verify that the form will not accept anything but a numeric answer for # of tas
 12. Go on instructor ranking page